Venmo is a peer-to-peer (P2P) payment platform that allows the use of credit cards, unlike one of its main

 Like other P2P platforms, Venmo requires you to add a funding source for payments sent to family, friends, or merchants.
 You can directly connect your bank account to Venmo or you can add a debit card or credit card.
 Venmo, which is owned by PayPal, does not charge fees when you pay someone using your bank account or debit card, but fees do apply to credit card transactions.

 Using a Credit Card on Venmo

 While you can use a credit card to send payments, you can’t transfer funds from your Venmo account to your credit card.
 Instead, you must transfer funds to your bank account or your debit card, and there’s a fee to transfer funds to your debit card.

 Venmo’s user agreement states that your credit card issuer may treat a transaction as a cash advance if you use your credit card to pay someone via Venmo.
 That same user agreement also states that it is a violation of Venmo’s terms of service to use the service to give yourself a cash advance or help someone else to do so.

 Which Credit Card Should You Use on Venmo?

 Using a credit card on Venmo to pay family and friends is rarely, if ever, worth it because of the 3% transaction fee.
-However, using your credit card on Venmo can help you reach the minimum spending requirement for a signup bonus on a new credit card that could outweigh the 3% fee.
+However, using your credit card on Venmo can help you reach the minimum spending requirement for a signup bonus on a new credit card, which could outweigh the 3% fee.
 Even so, there probably are lower-cost ways to reach your minimum spend.